Skip to main content

 The Indispensable Role of Estrogen in Male Bone Health

 A crucial element in this discussion is the metabolic fate of testosterone.
-In men, a significant portion of maintenance is mediated not by testosterone directly, but by its conversion into estradiol (an estrogen) via the enzyme aromatase.
+In men, a significant portion of bone health maintenance is mediated not by testosterone directly, but by its conversion into estradiol (an estrogen) via the enzyme aromatase.
 Estradiol is profoundly important for inhibiting the activity of osteoclasts, the cells that break down bone.
 Therefore, maintaining healthy bone requires a delicate balance between testosterone and its estrogenic metabolite.

 Aggressively blocking the conversion of testosterone to estrogen, even with the goal of managing side effects, could inadvertently undermine one of the primary mechanisms by which TRT is meant to protect bone.
 It disrupts the body’s natural system of checks and balances, potentially leading to a net loss in bone resorption inhibition.